Homotopy theory with bornological coarse spaces: Coarse K -homology

-\begin{rem} The question under which non-trivial conditions on $X$ we have equalities is open.
-As far as the authors know the only non-trivial space (i.e., not a bounded one) for which this is known is $\mathbb{R}^n$ \cite[Prop.~1.1]{lange_rabinovich}.
-The conjecture is that it should be true for any space $X$ of finite asymptotic dimension; see {Roe} \cite[Rem.~on Page 20]{roe_index_coarse} where this is claimed (but no proof is given). \hB \end{rem}
+\begin{rem} It is an interesting question under which non-trivial conditions on $X$ we have equalities As far as the authors know the only non-trivial space (i.e., not a bounded one) for which this was known is $\mathbb{R}^n$ \cite[Prop.~1.1]{lange_rabinovich}.
+The conjecture was that these equalities hold true for any space $X$ of finite asymptotic dimension; see {Roe} \cite[Rem.~on Page 20]{roe_index_coarse} where this is claimed (but no proof is given).
+Meanwhile\footnote{after the appearance of the first version of the present paper}, \v{S}pakula and Tikuisis \cite{st} have shown the {second} equality under the even weaker condition {that $X$ has} finite straight {decomposition complexity.} \hB \end{rem}

-Let $X$ be a bornological coarse space and $(H,\phi)$ be an $X$-controlled Hilbert space.
-If $(H,\phi)$ is locally finite, then it is obvious that
+Let $X$ be a bornological coarse space, and let $(H,\phi)$ be an $X$-controlled Hilbert space.
+If $(H,\phi)$ is locally finite (Definition \ref{ewoifjweoifiufu89234234324}), then it is obvious that

-The following proposition gives a vast generalization of this equality to cases where $(H,\phi)$ is not necessarily locally finite.
+The following proposition gives a generalization of this equality to cases where $(H,\phi)$ is not necessarily locally finite.